nbyinfinity/s3-sql-search/README.md

 **📖 [Setup Guide: docs/README-snowflake-row-access-policies-setup.md](docs/README-snowflake-row-access-policies-setup.md)**

-Configure row-level security using Snowflake's Row Access Policies to control which users can access specific files based on configurable access rules.
-This enables multi-tenant scenarios where different users see only authorized files.
+Configure row-level security using Snowflake's Row Access Policies to control which users can access specific files.
+Choose from two approaches: **Inline CASE** for simple, static rules or **Mapping Table** for flexible, dynamic rules.
+Enables multi-tenant scenarios where different users see only authorized files.

 > Follow **Setup Guide** to configure row-level security (skip this step if you don't need file-level access control)